 - The course includes a structured-lab component composed of a minimum of 20 hours of hands-on lab experiences.

 - The course teaches students to recognize the ethical and social implications of computer use.

 AP Computer Science A resource requirements:

-- The school ensures that each student has access to a computer for at least three hours a week; three hours are the bare minimum, additional time is desirable.
+- The school ensures that each student has access to a computer for a minimum of 3 hours a week; additional time is desirable.
 The computer system must contain appropriate software to create and edit programs and must allow programs comparable in size to the current AP Computer Science A labs to compile in seconds.
 Internet access is strongly encouraged.

 - CompuScholar, Inc. TeenCoder: Java Programming.
 Alpharetta, GA: http://www.compuscholar.com/.